Mujk/trainfck/README.md

 ------------
       ⬆️
 ```
 The pointer points on the 3 cell.
 This byte can be increased or decreased now.
-The cell pointer and the cell value is controlled by the direction where a train passes a station, all other operators are on the rails. \
+The cell pointer and the cell value is controlled by the direction in which a train passes a station, all other operators are on the rails. \
 There is no nil in trainfck.
-Empty cells have always the value 0.
+Empty cells always have the value 0.

 ### operators
-- “+” station
+- “+” station:
+&emsp;* directions:
-- "⬆️" cell byte + 1
+&emsp;* "⬆️" cell byte + 1
-- "⬇️" cell byte - 1
+&emsp;* "⬇️" cell byte - 1
-- "➡️" cell pointer goes to next cell
+&emsp;* "➡️" cell pointer goes to next cell
-- "⬅️" cell pointer goes to last cell
+&emsp;* "⬅️" cell pointer goes to last cell
 - “-” “|” rails, the train can only move on rails and operators, or they will turn around
 - “^” “v” “>” “<” changes direction at the next possible option
 - “!” ignores the next action if the current cells equals 0